ChrisEssery/group-project/Portfolio/Background.md

 ## Background literature
-TO DO: Edit this section.

 In what follows, we provide an overview of the background literature relating to social isolation and loneliness among older people.
+We define key terms and identify public health concerns and current interventions.

 According to recent figures, around 50% of people over the age of 60 will face social isolation and around 33% will experience some level of loneliness during the remaining period of their lives [[**1**]](#references).
 These figures point to a growing public health issue affecting older members of the population - one that is likely to continue with the growing size of our ageing society, both in the UK and internationally.

 ### Defining key terms
 TO DO: Edit this section.